-How to Boil Eggs in Your Electric Kettle Article
+The Easiest Way to Boil Eggs Is in an Electric Kettle

 How to Boil Eggs in an Electric Kettle

-Place eggs in a kettle and cover with water.
+Step 1: Place eggs in a kettle and cover with water

 Use a kettle without an exposed element to prevent cracking.
 Add eggs and fill with cold water up to the max line.